vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 - The canonical way to declare a `primary key` is as an index definition, not as part of the column definition.
 - `int(12)` is just an `int`. `12` does not matter.
 Integer precision is in fact being [deprecated in MySQL](https://dev.mysql.com/worklog/task/?id=13127).
 Interestingly, some ORMs do have special treatment for `int(1)`, as an indication to a boolean value. `schemadiff` accommodates that.
-- It looks like `i` is `NULL`able (because it does not say `not null`).
+- It looks like `i` is `null`able (because it does not say `not null`).
 Which means its default value is `null` even if we don't explicitly say that.
 - `v`'s collation, and thereby character set, agree with the table's collation.
 It can be removed.
-- And, of course, we used unqualified names and lower case SQL syntax.
+- And, of course, the snippet uses unqualified names and lower case SQL syntax.

 A normalized version of the above looks like: